 Recent photo

-William Stewart, PharmD, BCPSrr, PharmD, MBA, BCPS
+Eric Marr, PharmD, MBA, BCPS

 Eric.Marr@bhsi.com

 859-260-5123 Baptist Health Lexington ~ Pharmacy Practice Residency Application

 1740 Nicholasville Road, Lexington, KY 40503

 Licensure Requirement

 Baptist Health Lexington requires all Pharmacy Practice Residents to be licensed by the Commonwealth of Kentucky, which includes successfully passing the NAPLEX and MPJE, OR reciprocation of pharmacy license via the Kentucky Board of Pharmacy (502-564-7910).
 Residents will seek Kentucky licensure at the earliest available testing opportunity.
 Failure to obtain Kentucky licensure by July 31 will result in a restructuring of the PGY1 Pharmacy Residency experience as determined by the Residency Program Director.
 Furthermore, the resident is subject to termination and release of from the PGY1 Pharmacy Residency Program for failure to obtain Kentucky licensure within 90 days from the residency start date.